farhanpatwary/tweet-python/README.md

 Python script using `tweepy` library to post tweets on my twitter account

 ## Usage
-Sign up to a twitter developer account and create an app.
+Sign up for a twitter developer account and create an app.
 Once you have created an app find your keys in the `keys and tokens` section of the app.
 ### Fill in cfg.py file
 ```